hiralkn/Facial-Expression-Recognizer-using-Deep-Learning/README.md

 7 facial expressions.
 EfficientNetB2 is used as a backbone model.
 Tensorflow , cv2 and dlib libraries are used for real time predictions.
+This is a guided project that I have followed from Data Is Good Academy.